LEVEL Flight Delay and Cancellation Compensation

 When flights are delayed or cancelled, airlines must offer you:

-• Food and drinks
+• Meals and beverages;

-• Accommodation if you’re stuck overnight
+• A hotel room if you’re stuck overnight;

-• Two free phone calls, emails, or faxes
+• Two free phone calls, emails, or faxes.

-If you’re experiencing a significant delay or your flight is cancelled, you might also get:
+If you’re experiencing a significant delay or your flight is cancelled, you might also receive:

-• A refund
+• A refund;

-• Compensation to make up for the inconvenience
+• Compensation to make up for the trouble.

 LEVEL Flight Delay Compensation

-Interested in learning exactly how much you could get?
-Check out the table below to see what compensation you could receive:
+Want to know exactly how much you could get?
+Take a look at the table below to see how much money you might get:

 Less than 3 hoursBetween 3-4 hoursOver 4 hoursDistance